-An already devastating humanitarian situation has been severely worsened by a cholera crisis that has affected over 200,000 people, with over 30 people dying every day from the disease
+An already devastating humanitarian situation, with a hunger crisis, has been severely worsened by a cholera crisis that has affected hundreds of thousands of people.

 Islamic Relief is currently working in 18 of the 22 governorates in Yemen, reaching many of the areas worst affected.
 With your support we hope to provide additional aid in this deepening crisis.

 The situation in Yemen has gone from bad to worse over the past year with over 80% of the population in need of humanitarian aid and a hunger crisis looming.

 Many families are without basic services.
 Hospitals and schools have been damaged, and clean water is in very short supply.

 Over the past year, Islamic Relief have provided support to over 1.5 million people across the country with urgent food, medical aid and access to clean water.